-The Church took 2 years to build at a cost of £2457.
+The church took 2 years to build at a cost of £2457.
 It was at first dedicated as Christ Church but when it was consecrated on 7 September 1882 it became Holy Trinity, using the dedication of the Old Parish Church which gave the town its name.

 One of the banners decorating Holy Trinity